Skip to main content

 The geothermal hot spring tub is the real center of the property.
 Calistoga sits on underground springs that have drawn visitors since the 1800s, and the Mount View taps straight into the source.
 Guests are sitting in water heated by the volcanic activity underneath them.
 It hits different from a regular hot tub.
 The body knows the difference even if the brain can't explain why.

 True Spa is run by two independent therapists who partner with the hotel.
-The independence matters—they actually control the program.
-The Calistoga mud wraps use volcanic ash mixed the old way, not the diluted version available at the five or six other places in town offering something with the same name.
+The independence matters—they control and customize the program.
+The Calistoga mud wraps use volcanic ash mixed the traditional way.
 There's a Himalayan salt sauna.
 A heated pool with enough lounge space to claim a cabana and not move until dinner.
-Ten percent off spa services for overnight guests.
+Overnight guests are offered ten percent off all spa services.

 This article was created in partnership with Visit Napa Valley.
 For trip planning resources, winery maps, dining guides, and seasonal events, visit visitnapavalley.com.